-The inflationary environment continues to be elevated by drivers such as sustained consumer demand, low unemployment, supply chain pressures, and geopolitical risks.
-With the pace of Bank of Canada's interest rate increases in 2022, Canadian households may be challenged in 2023, particularly those with higher mortgage payments as a result of increased interest rates.
-Additionally, construction budgets or sales strategies for construction projects subject to inflationary pressures from increased material costs and rising rates, may need to be amended.
+The inflationary environment continues to be undesirable, driven by factors such as consumer demand, resilient employment and wage growth, supply chain pressures, and geopolitical risks.
+With high interest rates, Canadian households may continue to be challenged through 2024, particularly those subject to renewals of their mortgage.
+Additionally, construction budgets or sales strategies for construction projects, which are subject to inflationary pressures from increased material costs and rising rates, may need to be amended.